surnan/surnan/README.md

 - Utilized SQLAlchemy and PostgreSQL to create a robust and secure database system.
 - Built a dynamic front-end with React and Redux to enable real-time content updates.

 ### :house: [AirCNC](https://aircnc-aa.onrender.com)
 > **Tech Stack**: JavaScript, Typescript, React, Redux, CSS, Sequelize, PostgresSQL, Goggle Maps API Integration
 > **Description**: AirBnB-inspired platform that allows people to list, discover, and book accommodations for apartments and homes.
 - Designed a seamless and user-friendly interface using React, enabling effortless navigation.
 - Enhanced state management with Redux for quick data access and fluid user interactions.
-- Built RESTful API endpoints with Express to enable efficient data handling and operations.
+- Used Docker to ensure consistency across different deployment environments.
 - Utilized Sequelize and PostgreSQL to create a robust and secure database system.
 - Integrated Google Maps API to showcase property locations, allowing users to explore nearby attractions and pinpoint exact geolocations.